-As hard as it may be, when we have the horrible feelings that can come with depression like feeling unknown, unloved or rejected, sometimes we just want to shut down.
+As hard as it may be, when we have the horrible feeling that can come with depression like feeling unknown, unloved or rejected, sometimes we just want to shut down.
 I find myself every time and again hating who I am because of how I process things and how my head works.
 I catch myself wondering what it is like to have a more “emotionally stable” heart.
 But this will get us nowhere.
 We have to deal with the problems we are handed in life, from where we are at, with the beautiful heart we have been given and the intelligent mind we have as well.

 When handling depression, the key for me has been dealing with it head on; admitting who I am, what I struggle with, and where I would like to see myself.
 We have to accept ourselves.
-Not only accept whom we are, but start to grow to love who we are as well.
+Not only accept who we are but start to grow to love who we are as well.
 We need to begin embracing the unique qualities God has given us, even if sometimes we struggle.

 My life changed one night when I was with my best friend.
 At my lowest of lows, I was bawling my eyes out.
 I had hit rock bottom.
 I was losing hope.
 I hated who I was and felt insanely hurt by things that had happened to me.
 I could not stand how depressed I felt every single day.

 As hard as it was for her to see me like this, she looked at me and said, “Madi, your healing starts with you.”
-In that moment, I realized how right she was.
+At that moment, I realized how right she was.
 My perspective was changed when I started to see that the process of my healing needed to start with me, even if the first step was just admitting how broken I was.

 That’s what God is looking for.
 In Luke 4:18-19, Jesus says “He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to release the oppressed, to proclaim the year of the Lord’s favor.”
 He is not looking for perfect people.
 He came to set us free, to release us from the worldly issues that tie us down and cause us anxiety.
 He came to proclaim the good news of a better tomorrow.

-So, how do we handle immensely hard situations in our life head on when all we want to do is run from them?
+So, how do we handle immensely hard situations in our life head-on when all we want to do is run from them?